pavanvyn/quadruple-stability/README.md

 This repository contains two simple `python3` (3.10.0 or higher) modules to check if a given configuration of either a 2+2 or a 3+1 quadruple system, respectively, is dynamically stable.
 Please refer to Vynatheya et al. (2022) (see https://ui.adsabs.harvard.edu/abs/2022MNRAS.516.4146V/abstract) and Vynatheya et al. (2023) (see https://ui.adsabs.harvard.edu/abs/2023arXiv230109930V/abstract) for details regarding the multi-layer perceptron classifier.

-The only non-basic package require to use the code is a compatible version (1.0.2) of the scikit-learn package (the latest version should also work, but throws a warning of potential incompatibility), which can be installed using the following terminal command:
+The only non-basic package require to use the code is a compatible version (1.0.2 or 1.2.2) of the scikit-learn package (the latest version should also work, but throws a warning of potential incompatibility), which can be installed using the following terminal command:

-    pip3 install -v scikit-learn==1.0.2
+    # pip3 install -v scikit-learn==1.0.2

-Edit: The version 1.0.2 pickle files have been replaced by new files compatible with the latest version of scikit-learn (1.2.2), so installing the old version is not necessary.
-However, the old pickle files are still retained in the repository, if required.
-Thus, the following command is sufficient:

-    pip3 install scikit-learn
+    pip3 install -v scikit-learn==1.2.2

 To classify 2+2 quadruples, a sample python3 terminal command is as follows: